4W4I5/Semester-5-Notes/Algo/Exam Prep/Algo Finals Prep.md

 		- p < 0 but only n^k
 			- $$Θ(n^k)$$
 # 3: insertion sort
+**Procedure**
+- Compare nth element with n+1th element
+	- Swap if not in order until it is in order.
+(L.H.S of the array is generally sorted as the algo progresses)
+	- Else shift to n+1th element and repeat

 # 5: merge sort
 # 6: quick sort